openSUSE/kernel-firmware-tools/README-kft.md

 option to skip the git-pull and compare phase.

-The `update-firmware-git.sh` script will check the changes of linux-firmware git, and expands the stuff to the OBS project and package onto `specs/*` subdirectories.
-For example, after running the script, it'll have the OBS package directories under `specs/*`:
+The `update-firmware-git.sh` script will check the changes of linux-firmware git, and expands the stuff to the Gitea repo and package onto `specs/*` subdirectories.
+For example, after running the script, it'll have the Gitea repo directories under `specs/*`:
 ```
 % ls specs
-home:foobar:firmware

-% ls specs/home:foobar:firmware
 kernel-firmware-amdgpu/     kernel-firmware-mellanox/
 kernel-firmware-ath10k/     kernel-firmware-mwifiex/
 ....
 ```

-If you want to branch the OBS project at updating, pass `-b` option to `update-firmware-git.sh`.
-Then `osc bco` will be performed instead of `osc co`.

 After preparing all materials, the script will commit the package to OBS automatically.
-For keeping without commit to OBS, pass `-n` option.
+For keeping without commit to Gitea, pass `-n` option.

-Note that, when `specs/*` directories are present, the script will try to use those contents instead of the OBS project.
+Note that, when `specs/*` directories are present, the script will try to use those contents instead of the Gitea repo.
 Update the `specs/*` appropriately beforehand, or remove all `specs/*` contents beforehand, so that the latest stuff gets downloaded at running the script.

 ### Inspection without updates

-For inspecting the changes without updating the OBS spec packages, pass `-V` option to `update-firmware-git.sh`.
+For inspecting the changes without updating the Gitea repos, pass `-V` option to `update-firmware-git.sh`.
 It'll perform git-pull (unless `-r` option is given), compare the aliases and the updated git contents, then show what are changed and not.